 The water works reservoir is located in Ado-Ekiti, Ado Local Government Area of Ekiti State, and Southwestern Nigeria.
 The geographic coordinates of the dam site are between latitude 7o 35.74′ and 7o 36.26′ N of the equator and longitude 5o 12.45′ and 5o 13.01′ E of the Greenwich meridian.

 Geologically, the dam site lies on charnockite, a member of the Precambrian Basement Complex rocks of Southwestern Nigeria.
-Although the rock is concealed within the immediate vicinity of the dam, charnockites are classified in terms of structures as gneissic charnockites, foliated charnockites and coarse-grained charnockites.
+Although the rock is concealed within the immediate vicinity of the dam, charnockites are classified in terms of structures such as gneissic charnockites, foliated charnockites and coarse-grained charnockites.

 The topography at the site is gently undulating with elevation above mean sea level varying between 400 m and 418 m.
 The surrounding hills roll towards the dam artificial lake.
 The area surrounding the dam site is covered with thick vegetation typical of the tropical rain forest vegetation belt of Nigeria.
 Two seasons occur in the area, namely the wet and dry seasons.